-Published: 13/03/2022How to gauge if an agent gives you an honest property valuation.
+Published: 13/03/2022How to gauge if an estate agent gives you an honest property valuation

-"How much can you sell my property for?" and "What is your fee?", are the first questions a seller will ask.
+"How much can you sell my property for?" and "What is your fee?" are the first questions a seller will ask.
 Perfectly reasonable questions as focusing on these two essential factors determine how much you'll end up with in your pocket when the property is sold.
-But if you are choosing an agent based on these two points only, we advise you to ask two more questions before you sign the contract.
+But if you are choosing an estate agent based on these two points only, we advise you to ask two more questions before signing the contract.

 As a property seller, you want to make sure that you're getting the best possible price for your property.
 However, not all estate agents are equal, and some may overvalue your property to secure your business.
 Here are some tips to help you gauge if an estate agent is giving you an honest property valuation.

 - Ask about the tie-in clause: It's important to ask if there is a tie-in clause in the contract and, if so, how long it is.
 Some estate agents may lock you into a 24-week commitment, which can be a long time if you're not getting the results you want.
 Make sure you understand the terms of the tie-in clause before signing the contract.